 As the sun is at different heights during the year , the circle of light appears at differing sizes along a line from almost directly below the hole in the ceiling in summer to close to the front wall of the church in winter.
 The corresponding month and dates are shown on the line.

 The meridian line was constructed by Gian Domenico Cassini in 1655.
 It was rebuilt by Eustachio Zanotti in 1776 and its high accuracy has only diminished slightly since then due to changes in the earth’s orbit and some settling of the floor.
 Great trouble was taken to maximise the accuracy of the installation, particularly to ensure the line on the floor was a close as possible to horizontal.

 A meridian line needs to be aligned exactly north/south but the basilica is aligned to Piazza Maggiore on which it stands and a bit off north/ south .
 Luckily the required length of the line could be achieved avoiding the church’s many columns.

-Measurements using the meridian line helped Cassini confirm the need to omit a leap year in 1700 as proposed in the Gregorian calendar and to verify Kepler’s second law regarding the speed of planets in elliptical orbit.
-This confirmed Galileo’s idea from some thirty years earlier that the earth rotated around the Sun and not vice versa, contrary to general opinion at the time.
-This was possible due to the 67 metre length of the meridian line allowing much more accurate measurements than was possible using the telescopes of the time.
+Measurements using the meridian line helped Cassini confirm the need to omit a leap year in 1700, as proposed in the Gregorian calendar and to verify Kepler’s second law regarding the speed of planets in elliptical orbit.
+Galileo’s idea from some thirty years earlier that the earth rotated around the Sun and not vice versa was also confirmed.
+All this was possible due to the 67 metre length of the meridian line allowing much more accurate measurements than was possible using the telescopes of the time.